 Being a Virtual Assistant is awesome.
 It’s incredible in fact.
-I have a really enjoyable lifestyle and have worked from Vegas, Zurich, Rome, Provence, Oman, the Canaries, Austin and Verona.
+I have a really enjoyable lifestyle and have worked from America, Switzerland, The Netherlands, Italy, France, Oman, the Canaries, Portugal, Spain and Bali.
 But the life of a VA is not all unicorns and fairies – I worked my arse off to become successful, but I also learned a helluva lot in the process.
 And now I’m going to tell you everything you’ll need to know if you want to become a Virtual Assistant yourself.

 How to start a Virtual Assistant business